1,000+ Opportunities

 Save a search for “Department of Health And Human Services” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: The highest state courts in each of the 50 states, the District of Columbia, Puerto Rico and the U.S. Virgin Islands are eligible to apply for funding.
+Search similar grants →According to the current listing, eligibility includes: The highest state courts in each of the 50 states, the District of Columbia, Puerto Rico and the U.S. Virgin Islands are eligible to apply for funding.
 The term "highest state court" means the judicial tribunal which is the ultimate court of appeals in the state.
 Tribal courts of federally recognized Tribes may apply for awards.
 Eligible applicant types include: Federally Recognized Indian/Native American/Alaska Native Tribal Government, State.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program